 Grated zest + juice of 1/2 lemon

 1 1/2 teaspoons orange blossom water

 Preheat the oven to 180C/375F.
 In a large bowl, beat the egg yolks with the sugar until creamy and light.
-Add the flour and mix until combined.
-Add the yogurt, lemon zest and juice and mix until combined.
-Add orange blossom water.
-Whisk egg whites using electric beaters until firm and fluffy Gently fold into yogurt mixture until combined, from the bottom to the top, using a spatula.
+Add the flour and mix until combined; then, stir in yoghurt, lemon zest and juice and orange blossom water.
+Whisk egg whites using electric beaters until firm and fluffy.
+Gently fold into batter until combined.

 Torta turca di yogurt e fichi

 Ingredienti (per una teglia a cerniera di 22cm):

 4 uova grandi codice 0

 100 g di zucchero

 il succo e la buccia grattugiata di 1/2 limone